noedigcode/konfyt/README.md

 Requirements:
 -------------
-Konfyt was developed and tested with the following:
-* Linux Mint 20 (based on Ubuntu 20.04) Manjaro Linux 20.1
+Konfyt was mainly developed on Linux Mint 20 (based on Ubuntu 20.04), but also tested on Manjaro and Fedora Jam 32.
 * Qt 5.12.8, 5.15.0
 * Fluidsynth 2.1.1, 2.1.4
 * liblscp 0.6.0 and thus Linuxsampler